scriptbuzz/aws-utility-scripts/ec2-linux-cli-scripts.md

-Environment: AWS CLI, Bash, Amazon Linux,
+Environment: AWS CLI, Bash, EC2, Amazon Linux, and least privileged permissions.

 **Task: These settings are a must for bash script debugging**